-Funding acquisitions for SMEs is very much a function of the asset base being purchased, the relative size of the acquisition and risk profile of the target company.
-Funding options for an asset-intensive business are broader than a service-based business, however, the key area for proprietors to focus on is the risk to business cash flow.
+Funding acquisitions for small-to-medium enterprises (SMEs) is very much a function of the asset base being purchased, the relative size of the acquisition and risk profile of the target company.
+Funding options for an asset-intensive business are broader than a service-based business; however, the key area for proprietors to focus on is the risk to business cash flow.
 These risks may present in the form of revenue disruption/continuity or unidentified costs in a Due Diligence process.

 Funding options available to SMEs include –

 - Debt or Line of Credit